realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         // Start of program
       function main() {
-         Cat cat1 = new Cat(3)  // <-- Creates a new object of the class "Cat" and
+         Cat cat1 = new Cat(3)  // <-- Allocates memory for a new object of the class "Cat" and
-                                //     assigns its location to variable `cat1`, ie: "Instantiates" the class. cat1.makeSound()  // <-- will print "Meow".
+                                //     assigns its address to variable `cat1`, ie: "Instantiates" the class. cat1.makeSound()  // <-- will print "Meow".
       }
       ```